Pronounced: My-uh-stheen-ee-uh grav-iss

 This may only be needed if breathing is severely impaired.
 This can happen during an episode of myasthenic crisis.

 Therapy does not generally alter the course of the disease.
-It may be needed to help the patient cope with changes in muscle strength.
+It may be needed to help the person cope with changes in muscle strength.
 It may also help with learning alternative ways to approach daily activities.

 Myasthenia Gravis Foundation of America